Large Log Homes

 Sue | October 12th, 2011 - 1:30 pm

 The reason for the standard 13 inch mean diameter is that each row of logs gains about 12 inches of rise per row.
 So if a wall is 13 rounds high, it will stand about 13 feet tall.
 If logs are very large then a standard 10 foot wall will be comprised of only a few logs.
 A way to compensate for this is to add extra height to the home.
 Instead of 10 feet, some homes are built with 12 or 15 feet walls.
-Then the vast open cathedral ceilings of 25 feet soar above.
+Then the vast open cathedral ceilings of 25 feet or more soar above.

 Now to look at large log home plans.
 With these huge logs more of the square footage of the home is consumed by the width of the wall.
 A 6×8 inch milled log only looses 3 inches to the inside of the home (6 divided by 2).
 But a wall of 24 inches thick looses 12 inches to the walls.
 That is a lot of space and needs to be compensated for within the plan.
 Often for the large logs we add a foot or two to the width and length of the log homes.

-Huron Large Log Home Plan
+Cascade Log Home Plan

-Huron Large Log Home Plan
+Cascade Log Home Plan

 So if you dream of large log homes be sure to give us a call.
 We love to show our homes, discuss our plans, and custom tailor them to fit your wants and needs.
 Our consultations are free, so you are only out the time it takes to pick up the phone and call or to send us an email.